 Effective July 1, 2015, the Supervisory Board of Volkswagen AG appointed Dr. Herbert Diess Member of the Board of Management of Volkswagen AG and Chairman of the Board of Management of the Volkswagen Passenger Cars brand.

-With effect from July 1, 2001, the Supervisory Board of Volkswagen AG appointed Francisco Javier Garcia Sanz member of the Board of Management of Volkswagen AG with responsibility for 'Procurement'.
+The Supervisory Board of Volkswagen AG appointed Oliver Blume as a Member of the Board of Management of Volkswagen AG effective April, 13, 2018.

 Prof. Dr. rer. pol.
 Dr.-Ing.
 E. h.
 Jochem Heizmann, Functional Responsibility 'China'